mattifestation/WDACTools/Readme.md

 # Generated Build Artifacts

-When policies are built with Invoke-WDACCodeIntegrityPolicyBuild, all generated XML and binary policies are saved to the `BuildArtifacts` directory.
-Invoke-WDACCodeIntegrityPolicyBuild supports an optional `-ArtifactPath` parameter though that allows you to specify an alternate build artifact path.
+When policies are built with `Invoke-WDACCodeIntegrityPolicyBuild`, all generated XML and binary policies are saved to the `BuildArtifacts` directory. `Invoke-WDACCodeIntegrityPolicyBuild` supports an optional `-ArtifactPath` parameter though that allows you to specify an alternate build artifact path.